 A page view is triggered when any page is loaded by any visitor to your site.
-For example, if you click this link and the page loads, you have triggered a page view.
-If you click the link 20 more times today, it will count as 20 page views.
+For example, if you click on a link and the page loads, you have triggered a page view.
+If you click the link 20 times today, it will count as 20 page views.

 A unique visitor is an individual user who has accessed your site.
 It is determined by the IP address of the computer or device that the user is browsing from, combined with a cookie on the browser they are using.
 No matter of how many visits a visitor makes, if he is on the same device and same browser, only one unique visitor is counted.
-For example, if you visit this link once today, you will be counted as a unique visitor.
-If you come back to this site 20 more times today, you are still counted as one unique visitor.
-If you visit the site from another computer or device (or another browser) it will count as a new visitor.
+For example, if you visit this link once today, you will be counted as one unique visitor.
+If you come back to this site 20 more times today, you will still counted as one unique visitor.
+If you visit the site from another computer or device (or another browser), you will count as a new unique visitor.

-Page views are important for publishers because each page view tally's an ad impression for each ad on the page.
-If your ads are sold on a cost per thousand views or CPM basis, this is an important number for you to grow.
-It's tempting to make sacrifices to the user experience to artificially increase page views.
+Page views are important for publishers because each page view tallies with an ad impression for each ad on the page.
+If your ads are sold on a cost per thousand views (CPM) basis, this is an important number for you to grow.
+It's tempting to make sacrifices to the user experience in order to increase page views.
 For example, an image gallery that loads each new image seamlessly provides a better experience for the user, but will cut down on page views.
 It's important to find a balance so you don't alienate your audience.